canada-ca/digital-playbook-guide-numerique/docs/fr/vues.md

   - <code>groupByTagsTitles</code>: {String/Array} Optional (defaults to none).
 Semi-colon-separated subsection titles or array of subsection titles.
 Used to provide titles for the subsections for each tag in groupByTagsTags.
 Provide an extra title (at the end) to group everything else in a final section at the end (otherwise anything that doesn't match will be put at the start).
 Must have at minimum the same number of entries in the same order as groupByTagsTags.
   - <code>relevantSections</code>: {String/Array} Optional (defaults to all).
 Comma-separated section tags or array of section tags that content must have at least one of to be displayed.
   - <code>guidelineSectionsOrder</code>: {String/Array} Optional (defaults to site.guidelineSectionsOrder).
 Comma-separated section keys or array of section keys determining the order to display the sections (omitting a section will prevent it from being displayed).
-  - <code>collapseIntroSubsections</code>: {Boolean} Optional (defaults to false).
-Whether or not the heading and section elements for an introduction sub-section (e.g., section found in an introduction content array) should be output (does not affect content within the sub-section and replaces section with a div).
-  - <code>collapseContentSubsections</code>: {Boolean} Optional (defaults to false).
-Whether or not the heading and section elements for a content sub-section (e.g., section found in a content array for content such as a checklist) should be output (does not affect content within the sub-section and replaces section with a div).
   - <code>guidelinesDetailsSummary</code> {Boolean} Optional (defaults to true).
 Whether guidelines list should be in details/summary.
   - <code>guidelinesListClasses</code> {String} Optional.
 Classes (separated by a space) to add to the guidelines list.
   - <code>guidelinesListItemClasses</code> {String} Optional.
 Classes (separated by a space)vto add to the guidelines list items.